 Confirm that the 3CX Power Dialer and Relay use the same port and protocol.

 When configuring 3CX Power Dialer, select an existing Microsoft SQL Server instance in your environment.
-The database server can be a remote SQL Server (How-to configure SQL server to permit remote connections (https://www.voiptools.com/configure-sql-server-for-remote-access-over-internet/)) or a local instance running on the VolPTools server.
+The database server can be a remote SQL Server or a local instance running on the VolPTools server.

 On the SQL Database window in the Server field, select the desired instance of SQL Server.